HyperFORM -- a FORM package for parametric integration with hyperlogarithms: Examples

 The actual integrations are then performed by a series of calls to the \texttt{HypIntegrationStep} procedure where we specify the integrand expression and the actual integration variable, here \texttt{IntegralExpr} and \texttt{IntVar}:

-The integration is performed in a loop over the preprocessor variable \texttt{IntVar}\footnote{More precisely, the integration is carried out for \texttt{HYPz`IntVar'} because this is our \texttt{`IntVar'}th internal name.}, which assumes the values defined in \texttt{IntegrationSequence} defined above.
+The integration is performed in a loop over the preprocessor variable \texttt{IntVar}\footnote{ More precisely, the integration is performed for \texttt{HYPz`IntVar'}, which is the internal variable associated with \texttt{`IntVar'}.
+If the command \texttt{print;} is used at intermediate stages, the displayed expressions will therefore contain terms involving \texttt{HYPz`IntVar'}.}, which assumes the values defined in \texttt{IntegrationSequence} defined above.

 The final part of the code prepares the output of the result.

 Here, the command \texttt{multiply Gamma(1 + 3*ep);} multiplies the result with the $\Gamma$ function that originates from the parametric representation.
 The procedure \texttt{HypToGscheme} prepares the output in the chosen scheme.
 Here, we give the result in the G-scheme, as is common practice, e.g., in the \mincer\ \cite{Larin:1991fz} and \forcer\ \cite{Ruijl:2017cxj} programs.
 A detailed explanation of the arguments for the call to the procedure \texttt{HypToGscheme} is given in the appendix.
 Finally, the call to \texttt{HypFinalizeResult} performs the series expansions in $\ep$, including the $\Gamma$ functions.
 Since the $\Gamma$-function in this case does not contain any poles, the result is valid to the order in $\ep$ specified by the preprocessor variable \texttt{HYPMAXEP}.
 Had the $\Gamma$ function been divergent in $\ep$, the result would only be valid up to $\mathcal{O}(\ep^{\mathtt{HYPMAXEP - 1}})$.